 It's hard to transform within a company.
 During my time at Microsoft, we were transitioning from a desktop to a cloud company.
 It takes time for people to adjust to this new environment.

 Amongst several things we did, there was one thing that I would like to highlight: to have company-wide objectives, have everyone agree on these objectives and company-wide metrics to track progress towards these.

-At the end of the day, as a Product Manager, you own and define the strategy and build a roadmap that helps you make progress towards this strategy.
+At the end of the day, as a Product Manager, you own and define the strategy and build a roadmap that helps you make progress toward this strategy.
 You can take input from all stakeholders, but as a PM, it’s your responsibility to always and execute what’s most important for the customer and the company.
 It helps team members know how you so that they can understand why a feature did not make it.

 Product Management is a combination of science and art.

 At its very core a Product Manager focuses on:

 Defining the vision for their product and to achieve this vision.